FraPochetti/visual-llms/README.md

 - **Imagen 4 integration** - Dual model support for image generation
 - Model selection UI with radio buttons (Create mode only)
 - Imagen 4 set as default for new image generation
-- Nano Banana remains exclusive for image editing
+- Nano Banana remains the default for image editing, with Qwen Image Edit Plus, SeedEdit 3.0, and Seedream 4 available from the Edit mode selector
 - **Select any image for editing** - "Edit This" button on every image in chat
   - Blue ring highlight shows selected image
   - Automatically switches to Edit mode